Inflectra/spira-documentation/docs/SpiraCapture/User-Guide.md

 ## Sending selected events to Spira
 You can send all selected events to Spira as a single new incident.
-Once connected to Spira, as explained below, you choose a product and then create your incident.
+Once connected to Spira, as explained below, you choose a product, fill out the incident creation form and then create your incident.
 The selected events, including their screenshots, will be saved into the description field of the new incident.

 ### Connect to Spira
 First, make sure you have enabled API access to Spira.
 You do this from your Profile Page from within the Spira application.
 Make sure you **enable rss** and generate an **RSS Token**.
 This RSS token is the same token you use for API access, which is what SpiraCaptures uses.